-First, an inducement to persevere in this post: there are links to several online sources of information about this particular Rankin family.
+First, here is a small inducement to persevere in this overlong article: there are links in footnotes to several online sources of information about this particular Rankin family.

 Second, a rant about Rankin research in southern Pennsylvania: roughly a gazillion Rankins lived there from the mid-eighteenth century on.
 At least it feels that way.
 Rankins litter the deed books from Chester County in the east to Washington in the west.
 You may think you are researching only one Rankin line in only one county.
 Ha!
-Before you know it, you have worked your way through every county on the Maryland border and are sorting through gosh knows how many Rankin lines.
-To make it challenging, those good Scots-Irish men are all named William, James, John, David, Thomas, Hugh, or Adam.
+Before you know it, you have worked your way through every county on the Maryland border, heading up toward Allegheny County, and are sorting through gosh knows how many Rankin lines.
+Oof course, most of those good Scots-Irish men are named William, James, John, David, or Thomas.
+Thanks for letting me vent.

 William and Abigail Rankin of Frederick, VA and Washington, PA

-Let’s start with William Rankin, a son of David Rankin Sr. and Jennet (who did not have the middle name Mildred) McCormick Rankin of Frederick County, Virginia.
-We talked about David and Jennet’s family in Part 1 of this series.
 Two deeds in Frederick prove that William’s wife was named Abigail and that he owned a tract of land in Frederick called “Turkey Spring.”
-William’s will proves that he and Abigail moved to Washington County from Frederick because his will names his wife Abigail and devises Turkey Spring to his son William (Jr.).
+William’s will proves that he and Abigail moved to Washington County from Frederick because his will in Washington names his wife Abigail and devises Turkey Spring to his son William (Jr.).
 Boyd Crumrine’s 1882 History of Washington County, Pennsylvania says that William and most of his family came to the area in 1774.

 A Pennsylvania Historical & Museum Commission website says the Rankins’ company was from the area of Raccoon and Millers Run, so we know that we are looking at the right family.
-(Best tool in genealogy: location, location, location!).
-I haven’t researched the history of that militia.
-If you are descended from John, Jesse or Zachariah, and have a yen to join the DAR or SAR, you might consider doing that.
+Best tool in genealogy: location, location, location.

-Here’s some information about William and Abigail’s sons.
-In the interest of keeping an overlong post marginally less so, I have omitted their daughters Mary Rankin (married Thomas Cherry) and Abigail Rankin (married Charles Campbell), whom I did not look at.
-I plan to post an outline chart for William and Abigail’s descendants as part of this series.
+Here is some information about William and Abigail’s sons.
+I have omitted their daughters Mary Rankin (married Thomas Cherry) and Abigail Rankin (married Charles Campbell), whom I did not research.

 William Rankin (Jr.).
 William Sr.’s will devised to William Jr. the tract where William (Sr.) formerly lived called “Turkey Spring.”
 I haven’t attempted to track William Jr. in Virginia.
 Some online trees identify him as a Revolutionary War soldier (1748-1830) buried in the Mahnes Cemetery in Morgan County, West Virginia.
-I believe that William belongs to another Rankin family.
-It may be that the only way to resolve that question is YDNA testing … any Rankin men reading this need to volunteer, please!
+That William may belong to another Rankin family from the Northern Neck of Virginia.
+It may be that the only way to resolve that question is YDNA testing.

 Matthew Rankin, b. by 1755, d.
 1822, Washington Co., PA.
 Matthew’s wife was Charity, maiden name unknown.
 The couple apparently had no surviving children because Matthew willed all his property to his wife, his brother Jesse, and some nieces and nephews.
 Matthew was clearly a family caretaker, ensuring enforcement of a family agreement to distribute the family land equally, and acting as executor of his brother Zachariah’s will.